Fault-tolerant quantum error correction using error weight parities: Weight parity error correction for the Steane code

 Suppose a $Z$-type error $E$ occurs to a codeword of the \codepar{7,1,3} code.
 Let $s_x$ and $w$ be the syndrome and the weight of $E$, $E^z_{wt\mhyphen 1}(s_x)$ be the weight-1 $Z$-type operator with syndrome $s_x$, and $E^z_{wt\mhyphen 2}(s_x)$ be any weight-2 $Z$-type operator with syndrome $s_x$, respectively.
 The following procedure is called \emph{weight parity error correction (WPEC): \begin{enumerate} \item If $s_{x}$ is trivial, do nothing if $w$ is even, or apply any logical $Z$ if $w$ is odd. \item If $s_{x}$ is nontrivial, apply $E^z_{wt\mhyphen 1}(s_{x})$ if $w$ is odd, or apply $E^z_{wt\mhyphen 2}(s_{x})$ if $w$ is even. \end{enumerate}} \end{definition} WPEC always returns the original codewords because in each case, the error $E$ and the correction operation have the same syndrome and weight parity, so by \cref{claim:equiv_Steane}, the correction is logically equivalent to $E$.

 WPEC allows us to correct high-weight errors in the Steane code, but we need to know the weight parity of the error.
-The weight parity is the outcome of measuring $Z^{\otimes 7}$, so learning the weight parity is equivalent to a logical $Z$ measurement, which destroys the superposition of the logical $|0\rangle$ and $|1\rangle$.
+The weight parity of a $Z$-type error is the outcome of measuring $X^{\otimes 7}$, so learning the weight parity is equivalent to a logical $X$ measurement, which can destroy the superposition of the logical state.
 Fortunately, there is a setting in which the weight parity can be obtained without affecting the encoded data.
 Consider code concatenation in which each qubit of an error correcting code ${\cal C}_2$ is encoded into another quantum error correcting code ${\cal C}_1$.
 If ${\cal C}_1$ is chosen to be the Steane code, the weight parity of each codeblock can potentially be learnt from the syndrome of ${\cal C}_2$.
 We will develop WPEC for the concatenated Steane code in the rest of this section and show the advantage in the context of fault tolerance in the next section.

 Consider code concatenation using two Steane codes in cyclic form.
 The resulting code which is a \codepar{49,1,9} code can be described by 48 stabilizer generators.
 The first group of 42 generators, called 1st-level generators, have the form $g^x_i\otimes I^{\otimes 42},g^z_i\otimes I^{\otimes42},I^{\otimes 7} \otimes g^x_i\otimes I^{\otimes 35},I^{\otimes 7} \otimes g^z_i\otimes I^{\otimes 35},\dots,I^{\otimes 42}\otimes g^x_i,I^{\otimes 42}\otimes g^z_i$ for $i=1,2,3$.
 The remaining 6 of these generators, called 2nd-level generators, have the form \begingroup \arraycolsep{1pt}